amongsusman/BorderExpandingPlugin/README.md

 # Commands (for everytime you need to start a new world)
 1. /teleport -> teleports you to a random spot in the world
 2. /startborder -> sets up the 3x3 border at the beginning (do once you found a good spot to start)
+3. /borderstats -> shows a list of what expanded the border and by how much

 # Prerequisites for the Twitch Part
 You need to download the following: